 Will the new operator have the power of eminent domain?

 Can the new operator sell its lease of the airport?

-Innovation would benefit economic development.
-Ideas include things like cold chain storage, USDA port of embarkation, a dual custom/cargo clearance facility.
-A China hub is just one idea.
+Innovation could benefit economic development.
+Ideas include things like cold chain storage, USDA port of embarkation, and a dual custom/cargo clearance facility.

 Does this have any effect on St Louis County?
 Will some of the money go to surrounding counties?

 It depends upon what happens after final approval.
 Capital transferred out of City airport grounds could be applied for other municipal and/or regional purposes.
 If economic development partnerships were increased in and around the airport, most would expect that new activity to benefit the county as well as the City.

 Do you need support from Missouri’s U.S. Senators and Representatives?
 Does the City have it?

 Support from our congressional delegation is not required but the City and Fly314 will ask for their support.